 I recently got the chance to review Blossom Tales: The Sleeping King.
-Going through it, more than a few tracks really stood out, so I tracked down the composer to compliment him on his work.
-We ended up chatting for a bit and what initially was an article that I thought was as good excuse as any to revive Rock Out With Your Cart ended up being a chat with Josh Brechner, also know as Visager and how he became involved with it.
+Going through it, more than a few tracks really stood out, so I tracked down the composer to compliment her on her work.
+We ended up chatting for a bit and what initially was an article that I thought was as good excuse as any to revive Rock Out With Your Cart ended up being a chat with Josie Brechner, also know as Visager and how she became involved with it.

 What got you interested in composing music originally?

 I grew up playing drums and tenor sax.
 In high school, I started devoting some of my free time to learning guitar and piano and writing short songs.
 When I finally got my first laptop, I slowly started exploring Garageband, piecing songs together and shamelessly using the built-in loops before later moving over to Logic, which is what I used for the Blossom Tales soundtrack.
 I was and am entranced by the way that songs are cobbled together – interlocking rhythm and syncopation are a big part of why making music, and in particular electronic music, is so satisfying to me.
 Video game music in particular has traditionally had a very mathematical precision to it, and it’s really interesting to me both using and subverting that expectation.
 As I hope stands out in the Blossom Tales OST, early Zelda soundtracks, most notably Link’s Awakening, were and continue to be a huge inspiration.

 Do you have any particular composers that you feel have influenced you the most?
 Any that we might be surprised you enjoy (I’ve always loved Motoi Sakuraba’s work, even though I wouldn’t consider myself a fan of prog rock)?